-Swimming provides a good workout for the whole body and is a great way to keep fit and healthy.
-As a competitive sport, training can involve a mixture of endurance and sprint training, depending on distance.
-Competition races can last anywhere between 20 seconds and 15 minutes, containing multiple heats over the course of the day.
-This places unique considerations on how swimmers should fuel the body for training.
+Swimming is a great workout for the whole body and an enjoyable way to keep fit and healthy.
+As a competitive sport, swimming can involve a mixture of endurance and sprint training, depending on distance.
+Competition races can last anywhere between 20 seconds and 15 minutes and may involve multiple heats over the course of a day.
+This presents some unique challenges for swimmers when it comes to fuelling the body – read on to find out more.

 Advertisement

-How long after eating a meal should I wait before going swimming?
+How long after eating should I wait before I swim?

-Everyone has different levels of comfort regarding eating around swimming, so it is important to trial what works for you.
-In general, allow 2-4 hours before your swim, following a larger meal to allow for digestion, and 30 minutes - two hours for a smaller snack.
+Everyone has different levels of comfort regarding eating around swimming, so it's important to trial what works for you.
+In general, allow 2-4 hours before your swim if you’ve eaten a larger meal, and 30 minutes - 2 hours following a small snack.

 More like this

-Consider the Glycaemic Index (GI) of carbohydrate - A food’s GI measures how quickly it is digested and broken down into glucose.
-Lower GI foods, give a slower release of energy and should be the focus of main meals during training.
-High GI foods are quickly broken down to glucose and thus are more readily available for energy.
-These make great options for quick snacks, before, during, or after training
+When choosing what to eat, consider the Glycaemic Index (GI) – this is a measure of how quickly a carb-based food is digested and broken down into energy (glucose).
+Lower-GI foods give a more sustained release of energy and should be the focus of your main meals during training.
+High-GI foods are quickly broken down and are more readily available for energy, these make great snack options before, during or after training and when ‘carb-loading’.

 Brown rice stir-fry with coriander omelette